top of page

 We have all encountered students who will try and tell you how they wish to do things.
 They will explain they were “taught” to do some aspect of the discipline “differently” than you have instructed, or they will ask to be shown something they saw on U-tube or read in a book.
 This means either that they have already been sufficiently instructed, in which case they do not need you, or that they want to do your job for you.

 Accommodating the whims of students against your own better judgment abrogates your instructional responsibility to the students.
-It leaves everybody as ignorant as when they showed up, and creates confusion on the part of those other students who are there to learn serious skills.
+It leaves everybody as ignorant as when they showed up, and creates confusion on the part of those other, more serious students who are there to learn.

-Yet, some instructors pander to these wishes, because they want to be popular.
+Yet, some instructors pander to these wishes, because they want themself or the course to be "popular."
 The results are courses which are more entertainment than instruction: unnecessarily high round counts; the teaching of fads; using amusing drills with no substantive teaching objective; and creating false expectations about how well a student might perform after the course.

-(Note: sometimes students are under constraints imposed by law or their employer regarding particular equipment or methods.
+Of course, sometimes students are under constraints imposed by law or their employer regarding particular equipment or methods.
 This is different than a student presuming to tell you what they should be taught.
-In those cases, explain the differences between the required methods or gear and the methods or gear you would otherwise recommend, and move on.)
+In those cases, explain the differences between the required methods or gear and the methods or gear you would otherwise recommend, and move on.

 6.)
 YOU MUST TEACH ACCORDING TO ONE DEFINED, WRITTEN CURRICULUM.

 Of course, things always need adjustment to accommodate weather, range conditions, special needs or unexpected events.
 We move a lecture up if the class has to get in out of weather, we repeat an exercise if we deem additional practice is needed, or we end instruction early on a day where the students are getting tired.
-But one must always be able to point to the curriculum, and explain how even an ad hoc expedient fit into the overall program.
+But one must always be able to point to the curriculum, and explain how any such ad hoc expedients fit into the overall program.

 Further, all staff must adhere to the same curriculum.
 If the Rangemaster demonstrates a particular method for getting something done, and a coach or instructor does it a different way, it suggests to the students that one trainer lacks confidence in the other, or, worse, one or both might not know what they are doing.
 Often both methods are perfectly sufficient, but the apparent contradiction undermines confidence and creates a distraction.
-If you wish to teach different ways to do the same thing, incorporate that idea formally into the program, so it is apparent that everyone is actually on the same page.
+If you wish to teach different ways to do the same thing, incorporate the idea there is more than one way to do things formally into the program, so it is apparent that everyone is actually on the same page.

 If you are assisting or coaching, and you disagree with how the Rangemaster does something, remember that it is not about you.
 Talk about it with the Rangemaster in private.
 If you are not satisfied, you can start your own program and do it your way.
-But it is not fair to anybody for you to simply take your own direction in the middle of a course.
+But it is not fair to anybody for a staff person to simply take their own direction in the middle of a course.

 7.)
 BEING A FIREARMS INSTRUCTOR DOES NOT MEAN YOU SHOULD TRY TO TEACH LAW.

-There is also a civil cause of action for unauthorized practice of law, meaning anyone you mislead, or who says you mislead them, can sue you and your company (or your employer) for damages.
+There is also a civil cause of action for unauthorized practice of law.
+This means anyone you mislead, or who says you mislead them, can sue you and your company (or your employer) for damages.
 The “corporate shield” will not protect you in such an action, and one cannot get legal malpractice insurance unless one is a lawyer.

 My point is not that non-lawyers who pronounce the law are committing technical crimes.
 My point is that unless you are broadly trained in the law you do not really know what a justification defense consists of, or how to prove one.
 Unless you have defended or prosecuted cases in court, you really have only a vague idea of “how it will look in court,” or, more accurately, how it might look in court, depending upon a hundred different variables.
-Witness the fact that even experienced police officers, who are specifically trained on the elements of various offenses, and who have testified as witnesses dozens of times, are often bewildered at the outcomes in their cases.
+Witness the fact that even experienced police officers, who are specifically trained on the elements of various offenses, and who have testified as witnesses dozens of times, are often bewildered at the outcomes in the cases in which they testify.

 8.)
 THESE RULES ARE INTERRELATED.